michaeldun123/myhugowebsite/README.md

 ## License

-This project is licensed under the terms of the [GNU License](LICENSE).
+This project is licensed under the terms of the [GPL License](LICENSE).

 ## Contact